bronsonholden/zoho-node-sdk/README.md

 variable in your `.env` file.
 See [here](https://www.zoho.com/recruit/helpnew/job-boards-resumes/resume-management/resume-extractor/resume-extractor-delete-auth-token.html) for information on deleting auth tokens to revoke access to your apps.

+Note: It is possible to generate a single authtoken for multiple scopes, if you wish to use multiple Zoho apps under a single user.
+This is currently not directly supported by the token generation tool, but you can easily modify the script to use whatever scope(s) you want.

 ```javascript
 node tool/gentoken.js
 ```